Borealis Project

-The Borealis Project strengthens Boardwalk’s natural gas system by bringing additional Marcellus and Utica natural gas production into the Texas Gas pipeline system and expanding capacity to more effectively serve both existing and prospective customers.
-Together, these improvements strengthen regional energy reliability, support growing demand, and help provide efficient, affordable natural gas to homes, businesses, and industries—while using existing utility corridors where possible to reduce impacts and support community benefits.
+The proposed Borealis Project would strengthen Boardwalk’s natural gas system by bringing additional Marcellus and Utica natural gas production into the Texas Gas pipeline system and expanding capacity to more effectively serve both existing and prospective customers.
+Together, these improvements would strengthen regional energy reliability, support growing demand, and help provide efficient, affordable natural gas to homes, businesses, and industries—while using existing utility corridors where possible to reduce impacts and support community benefits.

 Expand natural gas delivery capacity between Ohio and Kentucky to help meet growing regional energy demand